 Rich Pins add additional information about the image they are pinning.
 Think of them as a premium version of Pins that are more actionable and helpful for pinners.
 There are four types of Rich Pins including Product Pins, Recipe Pins, Article Pins and App Pins.
 Rich Pins are a proven way to increase your reach.

 Studies show that Pinners plan twice as early than people on other platforms, so by using Pinterest ads, you can influence people’s buying decision’s earlier then you would on any other platform.
 Pinterest ads offer a variety of marketing solutions that you can align with your business goals.
 By promoting your pins, you can build brand awareness, drive traffic, generate leads and grow sales.

 Shopping is easy with Shop the Look Pins.
 If you own or operate a retail business then Shop the Look Pins are imperative to your marketing strategy.
 With Shop the Look Pins, people can find and buy products which are guided by white dots that call out different parts of the look.
 Once your customer is ready to buy, they can click through to your site and complete the purchase.

 Pincodes act like QR codes and help people find your brand or product on Pinterest.
 By placing a Pincode on a physical product, users can scan it and unlock your curated boards and profile.
 Pincodes are extremely versatile and therefore, can help in a variety of ways such as directing people to further products or more information.

 Gaining insight into your audience is simple with Pinterest Analytics.
-With the Analytics feature, you can receive valuable information about your fans and followers presented in a simple overview on your profile.
+With the Analytics feature, you can receive valuable information about your fans and followers presented in a simple overview of your profile.

-Did you know Pinterest is more popular with females then with males?
+Did you know Pinterest is more popular with females than with males?
 Check out more delicious statistics with the 2018 Yellow Social Media Report.